madiapgar/diet_mouse_cdiff/README.md

   - make a snakemake workflow
   - upload pred_metagenome_contrib.tsv.gz at some point
-  - clean up R functions and double check correctness of biom tables going into plots
+  - link taxonomic information to qiime core plots (look at all *Firmicutes*, all *Bacteroidota*, and *Enterobacteriaceae*)
-  - create visualizations of statistical results
+  - analysis and comparisons of histopathology/toxin (diluted) data
-  - link taxonomic information to qiime core plots
+  - create powerpoint of results and start writing results section